fxcircus/frontegg-react-demo/README.md

 };
 ```

-Then Open `App.js`, replace `"test"` with the Feature name you set in the Frontegg Portal:
+- Open `App.js`, replace `"test"` with the Feature name you set in the Frontegg Portal:
 ```
 const { isEntitled: isFEntitled, justification: fJust } =
       useFeatureEntitlements("test");